-2.2.1.1 Wind Turbines
+2.2.1.2 Wind Turbines

 Consistent with the approach detailed in the Construction Plan Report, a crane pad and laydown area will be constructed at each turbine location to accommodate the dismantling of the wind turbines.
-Crane pads will be removed following the dismantling of each wind turbine and the area will be restored so that land uses can be restored to a state similar to pre-existing conditions.
+Crane pads will be removed following the dismantling of each wind turbine and the area will be restored so that existing land uses can continue.